frankois944/FirebaseKmpDemo/README.md

 Some Kotlin code [needs to be written](https://github.com/frankois944/FirebaseKmpDemo/blob/main/composeApp/src/desktopMain/kotlin/fr/francoisdabonot/firebasekmpdemo/main.kt).

-An Android Firebase app needs to be created, even it's not one, it's still compatible.
+An Android Firebase app needs to be created; even if it's not one, it's still compatible; maybe a Firebase web app configuration should also do the job.

 ### Web with KotlinJS